-Parents Need to Know
+What Parents Need to Know

-Parents need to know that Hopla is a pleasant preschool series that incorporates age-appropriate developmental skills like pattern recognition and sorting into its content.
+Parents need to know that Hopla is a pleasant preschool series that incorporates age-appropriate developmental skills such as pattern recognition and sorting into its content.
 The nonverbal show is set to music, and its vibrant colors, stimulating visual nature, and simple animation style add to its appeal for both kids and adults.
 Because it's so simplistic, it might be a hard sell on older preschoolers who are used to more action (or, at the very least, some dialogue) in their entertainment, but its endearing style may win them over.
 With stories that run five minutes in length, this is a great option for parents trying to limit kids' screen time as well.

-What's the story?
+What's the Story?